 The atmosphere was electric at Labatt Memorial Park on a chilly Friday evening in October as the London Majors closed out a dominant win over the Toronto Maple Leafs to claim the club’s first IBL Championship title since 1975.
 The sold-out crowd of 3,300 kept the energy high and were thrilled to celebrate London’s boys of summer.
 Many of the same devoted fans were in attendance a few months earlier when the Majors brought live sports back to London at their home opener in July.
 Co-owners Roop Chanderdat and Scott Dart would continue their winning ways as Chanderdat was named IBL Manager of the Year and Dart IBL Executive of the Year.

-London Knights return to Budweiser Gardens
+London Knights return to Canada Life Place

-After 579 days without a Knights home game at Budweiser Gardens, a sense of normalcy was brought back to London when Knights fans could return to their favourite Friday night ritual.
+After 579 days without a Knights home game at Canada Life Place, a sense of normalcy was brought back to London when Knights fans could return to their favourite Friday night ritual.
 The Knights seemed to follow the ‘dominance’ trend set by our London Olympians, as they came out of the blocks hot with the best start to the season since the 2004-2005 Knights Memorial Cup Championship team (who was also named CHL Team of the Century).
 They continue to excel, as they’re currently sitting in second place in the OHL Western Conference.
 Keep an eye on this squad to continue London’s winning ways in 2022 while they make a run for the city’s third Memorial Cup!

 London designated a unesco city of music